 Among the potential damaging effects of large earthquakes is surface fault rupture, which occurs when fault movement at depth propagates upward along the fault to the ground surface.
-The resulting displacement of the ground surface may also produce ground cracking and warping, and may result in more than one fault scarp (figure 5a).
+The resulting displacement of the ground surface may also produce ground cracking and warping, and may result in one or more fault scarps (figure 5A).
 Depending on the magnitude of the earthquake, fault scarps can range from a few inches to several feet high and extend for many miles along the fault trace.
-Local ground tilting and graben formation (figure 5b) by secondary faulting may accompany surface fault rupture, resulting in a zone of deformation along the fault trace that
+Local ground tilting and graben formation (figure 5B) by secondary faulting (antithetic faults) may accompany surface fault rupture, resulting in a zone of deformation along the fault trace that can be tens to hundreds of feet wide.
+Surface fault rupture, while of limited areal extent when compared to ground shaking, can have serious consequences for structures or other facilities that lie along or across the rupture path.
+To evaluate the surface-fault-rupture hazard (plate 3) we used five main sources of data: (1) recent UGS geologic mapping (Biek and others, 2005), (2) the Utah Quaternary Fault and Fold Database (UGS, 2017), (3) the Guidelines for Evaluating Surface-Fault-Rupture Hazards in Utah (Lund and others, 2016), (4) aerial photograph interpretation, and (5) 0.5-meter bare-earth Light Detection and Ranging (lidar) data (Automated Geographic Reference Center [AGRC], 2006).